VioraEarly Access

 We watch this space pretty closely.
 There are easily a dozen voice-to-text apps marketed for Mac, and most of them are wrappers around the same underlying transcription model with marginally different UX.
 These four are the ones with enough scale, signal, or unique positioning that we think they're worth your evaluation time.

 We'll go through each one as honestly as we can — what it does well, what it doesn't, and roughly who it's for.
-Pricing and platform support were verified against each vendor's published page on April 28, 2026.
+Pricing, platform support, privacy posture, and feature claims were checked against published vendor pages on June 14, 2026.

 Superwhisper — the offline-first option